pjgrace/model-interop/docs/features.md

 ## Other Tool Features

 So far, you've explored the tool by creating an interoperability model, executing interoperability tests and viewing test reports.
 Now, we are going to guide you through some additional features of the tool.
+First, we open the Geocode example available from the "examples" folder of this repository.

 #### XML view of the pattern
 The tool allows you to view the data of your model in xml format (the xml file that will be generated when you save your pattern will contain this data) and even partially modify it.
 Click on the XML view icon and then you should see the XML view panel.

 ![XML view][screenshot-45]